HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: Are PSBs faded discs?

 In the top right-hand panel of Figure~\ref{fig:fading_toy_model}, we show the average sizes of the starting and faded galaxies within the GCLASS mass completeness limits, as well as the average sizes of the star-forming and PSB galaxies in GCLASS.
-For GCLASS, these averages are calculated by taking all the star-forming and PSB galaxies within the star-forming and quiescent mass completeness limits, and then calculating the mean size.
+For GCLASS, the averages for the star-forming galaxies are calculated by taking all the star-forming galaxies within the star-forming mass completeness limit, and then calculating the mean size.
+The average for the PSB galaxies is calculated by taking all the PSB galaxies with reliable spectroscopic redshifts at $z\leqslant1.1$ that are beyond the quiescent mass completeness limit, and then calculating the mean size.
 The starting galaxy models have exactly the same stellar masses as the GCLASS star-forming cluster galaxies beyond the star-forming mass completeness limit.
-The disc-faded models have exactly the same stellar masses as the PSBs beyond the quiescent mass completeness limit.
+The disc-faded models have exactly the same stellar masses as the PSBs with reliable spectroscopic redshifts at $z\leqslant1.1$ that are beyond the quiescent mass completeness limit.
 The errors on the model means are standard deviations in the mean size measurements from monte carlo sampling.
 We run the disc-fading model 10 times for model galaxies.
 Each time, we add a 10\% random uncertainty to the size, drawn from a normal distribution.
 We then calculate the mean size in each run and the standard deviation in the mean sizes calculated from the 10 runs are the error bars shown.
 For GCLASS measurements, the errors are standard errors in the mean.

-It is clear from the top right-hand panel of Figure ~\ref{fig:fading_toy_model} that disc-fading does lead to a drop in the average size of a galaxy, which in this case, is a larger drop in average size than observed between the average sizes of the star-forming and PSB galaxies in GCLASS.
+It is clear from the top right-hand panel of Figure~\ref{fig:fading_toy_model} that disc-fading does lead to a drop in the average size of a galaxy, however, this drop is much smaller than observed between the average sizes of the star-forming and PSB galaxies in GCLASS.